mikemaccana/outdated-browser-rework/README.md

  - Add explicit browser support via the __browserSupport__ option
  - Add mobile support.
 Users on iOS and Android will be directed to the Apple App Store and Google Play respectively.
- - Add new __requireChromeOnAndroid__ and __requireCurrentiOS__ option
+ - Add new __requireChromeOnAndroid__ option
  - Be an NPM module
  - Use SASS (specifically SCSS)
- - No AJAX, languages is only 8K and removing the AJAX library has made the code substantially shorter.
+ - No AJAX, languages are only 8K and removing the AJAX library has made the code substantially shorter.

 And some code fixes: